DanielSwift1992/IDA/README.md

 **Metrics (metrics.py)** monitors information flows by tracking metrics such as magnitude, direction, locality, temporal patterns, and significance.
 It maintains compressed history for efficiency analysis and calculates flow parameters using JIT compilation.

-**Benchmark (benchmark.py)** tests performance by simulating matrix processing up to 10M x 10M while measuring execution time and memory usage, demonstrating asymptotic efficiency of O(N^1.9) for time and O(N) for memory.
+**Benchmark (benchmark.py)** tests performance by simulating matrix processing up to 10M x 10M while measuring execution time and memory usage, demonstrating asymptotic efficiency of O(N^1.9) for time and O(N log N) for memory.

 ## Performance

-IDA scales effectively even with massive matrices, showing time complexity of O(N^1.9) and space complexity of O(N).
+IDA scales effectively even with massive matrices, showing time complexity of O(N^1.9) and space complexity of O(N log N).

 **Key Results:**